Ne11i/MAF-CNA-Analysis-in-TCGA-Head-and-Neck-Squamous-Cell-Carcinoma-dataset-preview/README.md

 ## Project Description

-Pipeline for patient-specific pathway perturbation analysis based on somatic mutations and CNAs, demonstrated on the TCGA HNSC dataset.
-Includes notebooks covering data retrieval, driver gene identification, pathway effector analysis with graph-based metrics, perturbation characterization, patient-level case studies, and clinical validation.
+Pipeline for patient-specific signaling pathway perturbation analysis based on somatic mutations and CNAs in TCGA HNSC.
+The workflow includes cBioPortal data retrieval, driver gene identification using OncodriveCLUST, graph-based pathway analysis with NetworkX, functional enrichment with g:Profiler and gseapy, and clinical validation using Kaplan–Meier curves.